istio/istio.io/_docs/tasks/installing-istio.md

 ## Deploy your application

-You can now deploy your own application or one of the Istio sample applications, for example [BookInfo]({{home}}/docs/samples/bookinfo.html).
+You can now deploy your own application, or one of the Istio sample applications, for example [BookInfo]({{home}}/docs/samples/bookinfo.html).
 Note that the application should use HTTP/1.1 or HTTP/2.0 protocol for all its HTTP traffic.
+HTTP/1.0 is not supported.

 When deploying the application, use [kube-inject]({{home}}/docs/reference/commands/istioctl.html#istioctl-kube-inject.html) to automatically inject